 “A lot of trust is placed in the conscious consumer.
 But receiving certain information could lead to other, emotional, costs.
-For example, we may feel guilty or uncomfortable when we deliberately consume more calories than we should”, says Jonas Nordström, who is an associate professor of economics.
+For example, we may feel guilty or uncomfortable when we deliberately consume more calories than we should,” says Jonas Nordström, associate professor of Economics.

 Consumers create strategies to ignore information

 While politicians refer to information as a good control instrument, that can make us choose food produced with less water, less carbon dioxide emissions, better animal welfare and good working conditions for those who produce the goods, it turns out that consumers consciously create strategies to ignore this type of information.

 “Strategic self-ignorance – when we choose to consciously ignore how our current behaviour affects our future self.
 We thereby allow ourselves to overindulge in temptations and risk behaviour, such as eating too much fast food.
 The consumer might gain from their ignorance and use it as an excuse to continue consuming these products,” says Jonas Nordström.